 The angels are sprayed in gold just like the cross crowning the dome of nearby St Paul’s Cathedral.
 Each heavenly creature hangs above the island at random heights and intervals, looking down over Londoners walking underneath.

-- Lunch Break is on display until 30 June 2019 at the St Paul’s Plinth (traffic island at the junction of Cheapside, St Martin’s Le Grand and Newgate Street), City of London, EC1M.
+- Lunch Break is on display from 1 June 2019 at the St Paul’s Plinth (traffic island at the junction of Cheapside, St Martin’s Le Grand and Newgate Street), City of London, EC1M.
 Nearest station: St Paul’s.
 For more information, visit the London Festival of Architecture website.

 To find out what else is on in London in June, click here.